LasseKohlmeyer/AML4DHGermanVecs/README.md

 # AML4DHGermanVecs
 This repository contains code to train and evaluate German medical embeddings.
-Example code and usage examples are provided in Jupyter notebooks.
+Example code and usage examples are provided in Jupyter notebooks (1 Vectorization, 2 Evaluation).

 ## Setup:
 Define relevant paths in config.json (have a look at the default file).